qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

  :ref:`color-selector` widgets or by plotting each of its parameters.
 You can also reposition it using the mouse, the arrow keys (combine with :kbd:`Shift` key for a larger move) or the :guilabel:`Relative position` spinbox.
-Pressing :guilabel:`Delete stop` as well as :kbd:`DEL` key removes the selected color stop.
+Pressing :guilabel:`Delete stop` as well as :kbd:`Del` key removes the selected color stop.

 You can use the |checkbox| :guilabel:`Invert` option while classifying the data with a color ramp.
 See figure_color_custom_ramp_ for an